qaylinholliman/UDacity-Project-3-/README.md

 >**Note**: Please **fork** the current Udacity repository so that you will have a **remote** repository in **your** Github account.
 Clone the remote repository to your local machine.
 Later, as a part of the project "Post your Work on Github", you will push your proposed changes to the remote repository in your Github account.

 ### Date created
-Include the date you created this project and README file - October 1
+October 1

 ### Project Title
-US Bikeshare DAta
+US Bikeshare Data

 ### Description
 Analyze and filter the bikeshare data from 3 different cities, Washington, New York City, and Chicago